·

 Serving Suggestions

-This recipe is best served with vanilla ice cream, whipped cream, vanilla bean custard, or coffee.
+This recipe is best served with vanilla ice cream, whipped cream, or both!

 About the Ingredients